 Which is more Popular: Traditional or Natural Breast Augmentation

-According to Dr Tan Ying Chien, a Plastic Surgeon at SW1 Clinic, while enhancements via breast implants are more common and popular, fat transfer to augment the breast has not fallen out of favour among women.
+According to Dr Tan Ying Chien, a Plastic Surgeon at SW1 Clinic, registered Aesthetics Surgery in Singapore, while enhancements via breast implants are more common and popular, fat transfer to augment the breast has not fallen out of favour among women.

 The primary reason lies in the risk involved; although a traditional breast augmentation allows women the option of any size and shape of their desire, it poses a higher risk as compared to a natural breast augmentation since it introduces foreign material into the body.